Community Handbook 2017

 - Bring us together in an inclusive, supportive, and mutually-nurturing community for the sharing and growth of our spiritual life

-- Provide a means by which we can engage together in practice, supervision, learning and development
+- Provide a means by which we can engage together in spiritual practice, supervision, learning and development

-- Establish a public register whereby we can offer our services to the community and the public can find a minister for their needs
+- Establish a public register through which we can offer our services to the public, and the public can find a minister for their needs

 - Define and maintain the standards by which we serve others